London Theatre Seating Plan Guide

 If you are taking children to a show, sitting in the Circle is a great choice as the seats usually have a steep rake, meaning that people’s heads in the rows in front will not generally block their views, and as the whole section is raised, they will have a great view of the stage.

-Finding The Best Seats in West End Theatres
+Finding the best seats in West End theaters

 Frequently Asked Questions About London Theatre Seating Plans